SkyCryptWebsite/BuniBot/README.md

 # BuniBot
 ![Node.js CI](https://github.com/SkyCryptWebsite/BuniBot/workflows/Node.js%20CI/badge.svg)

 BuniBot is a Discord bot made for the SkyCrypt Community.
 It is not currently optimized to run yourself, for now use the bot in our [discord server](https://discord.gg/Dk25bnB).
-This bot borrows some code and ideas from [skyflower](https://github.com/LeaPhant/skyflower).
+This bot borrows some code, images, and ideas from [skyflower](https://github.com/LeaPhant/skyflower).

 ### Installation